DanielGarciaGuillen/danielgg.com/content/how-javascript-works-closure/index.md

 Continuing to improve my understanding of JS, I want to take a look at how closure works.

-I think not many junior/mid-level developers understand the concept of closure.
+I think many junior/mid-level developers don't understand fully the concept of closure.

-I want to create on this post a reference for it, so whenever you want to refresh what was closure about, you can check it!
+I want to create a reference on this post, so whenever you want to refresh what was closure about, you can check it!

 This is part of my How JS works series, to understand this post, I recommend you first read [Part 1](https://danielgg.com/how-javascript-works-basically/) if you haven't done it.